brianedmoore/ai_engineering_portfolio/projects/evidence-backed-home-inspection-observation-engine/README.md

 OPENAI_API_KEY=your_key_here
 ```

-Set `LLM_PROVIDER` to `anthropic` or `openai` to switch providers.
+Set `LLM_PROVIDER` to `anthropic` or `openai` to switch providers for the observation factory.
+The eval LLM judge and audio transcription always use OpenAI.

 ## Running the Demo

-Runs all 3 sample observations through the factory and prints the structured output:
+Runs all sample observations through the factory and prints the structured output:

 ```bash
 python run_demo.py